Ang pow, a red packet of prosperity and blessings

 Ang pow © Adrian Cheah

-Ang pow envelopes are easily obtained for free from banks, jewellers, hotels and certain shops during festive seasons.
-You can also purchased them online or at some stationery shops.
+Ang pow envelopes are readily available for free from banks, jewellers, hotels and shops during festive seasons.
+Alternatively, you can buy them online or at stationery stores.

 ---------------------------------------------------------